 About Susannah Paterson (b.
 1960)

-I am a painter, potter, psychotherapist and treasure hunter.
+I am a painter, potter, psychotherapist and a hunter of treasures.

 I mainly paint figurative abstracts, and I like making pots that make people smile.